xjanzen/Mapping_Earthquakes/README.md

 ## Results

-We added another layer with the fault lines to the map for deliverable 1:
+We added another layer outlining the tectonic plates to the map for deliverable 1:
 ![Deliverable 1](Earthquake_Challenge/static/images/d1.png)

 We added another layer with only the major earthquakes for deliverable 2: